Veeshal77/Analytics/README.md

 Highlights:
 - Used Parameters / slicers to allow users to switch between dimensions
-- Leveraged DAX functions to create custom measures
+- Createed custom measures using DAX functions
-- Created Dumb bell chart using line charts to visualize min/max of annual salary
+- Generated a Dumb bell chart using line charts to visualize min/max of annual salary

 Steps:
 - Load data from input excel file into power bi desktop. import datasets for Employees and job levels